themattbirch/Portfolio/src/content/posts/social-media-website-comparison-for-businesses-brands-marketing-strategy.md

 ![AOL Instant Messenger example](/assets/images/aim-message.jpg)

-## Social media in the modern age
+## Social Media In The Modern Age

 Fast-forward to today, with social media channels being the predominant way users communicate globally.
 Not only that, it's also the most common touchpoint for businesses and brand managers to reach their customers, both for business-to-business (B2B) and business-to-consumer (B2C).
 And that's exactly what we're going to focus on in this post.

 There are a number of different social media sites in existence today, each of which harbors different demographics of users.
 As such, businesses and brand managers must employ different approaches on each individual platform to reach their audience.
 We've highlighted the key comparisons between each network, so you can do exactly that.

-## Strategy, comparisons for targeting social media users on each platform
+## Strategy, Comparisons For Targeting Users On Social Media Platforms

 - Twitter

 Great for brand awareness, and also informative and educational.
-The beauty of Twitter is that it's versatile, leverageable for both B2B and B2C purposes.
+The beauty of Twitter is that it's versatile, able to be leveraged for both B2B and B2C purposes.
 It's effective for advertising in the form of written messages, but falls short in creative, which is why it's not popular in the E-Commerce vertical.

 - Facebook